-• Scenery was further improved by adding geographic features including lakes, rivers, and coastlines later, an effort still going on.
+• Scenery was further improved by adding geographic features including lakes, rivers, and coastlines later.
 Textured runways were added by Dave Cornish in spring 2001.
 Light textures add to the visual impression at night.
 To cope with the constant growth of scenery data, a binary scenery format was introduced in spring 2001.
 Runway lighting was introduced by Curt Olson in spring 2001.
-Finally, a completely new set of scenery files for the whole world was created by William Riley based on preparatory documentation by David Megginson in summer 2002.
+Finally, a completely new set of scenery files for the whole world was created by William Riley based on preparatory documentation by

+David Megginson in summer 2002.
 This is based on a data set called VMap0 as an alternative to the GSHHS data used so far.
 This scenery is a big improvement as it has world wide coverage of main streets, rivers, etc., while it's downside are much less accurate coast lines.
-Flight-Gear's base scenery is based on these new scenery files since summer 2002.
+FlightGear's base scenery is based on these new scenery files since summer 2002.

-- There was support added for static objects to the scenery in 2001, which permits placing buildings, static planes, trees and so on in the scenery.
-However, despite a few proofs of concept systematic inclusion of these landmarks is still missing. - The world is populated with random ground objects with appropriate type and density for the local ground cover type since summer 2002.
-This marks a mayor improvement of reality and is mainly thanks to work by D. Megginson.
+- There was support added for static objects to the scenery in 2001, which permits placing buildings, static planes, trees and so on in the scenery. - The world is populated with random ground objects with appropriate type and density for the local ground cover type since summer 2002.
+This marks a major improvement of reality and is mainly thanks to work by D. Megginson. - Today, the effort is still going on, with the use of Terrasync, the tool for on-the-fly scenery download, the powerful mapserver and scenemodels infrastructure laying behind, as well as webforms enabling to quickly add or update objects.
+Scenery generation tools have been updated in order to use more accurate data such as the 8.50 apt.dat format, as well as external data such as OpenStreetMap, when the licence is adequate.